 - Uniqueness (a measure of duplication of items within a data set or in comparison with another database).

-- Validity (an extent of alignment to the defined business rules and requirements).
+- Validity (the extent of alignment to the defined business rules and requirements).

 - Timeliness (whether data is up-to-date and available within an acceptable time frame).

-- Accuracy (how correct the data item describes the object).
+- Accuracy (how correctly the data item describes the object).

 - Consistency (a measure of the absence of differences between the data items representing the same objects).

-There is a lot of overlap between data integrity and quality.
-Integrity also requires complete and accurate files, but simply having high-quality data does not guarantee that an organization will find it helpful.
+There is considerable overlap between data integrity and quality.
+Integrity also requires complete and accurate files.
+However, having high-quality data alone does not guarantee that an organization will find it helpful.

 For example, a company may have a database of user names and addresses that is both valid and up to date.
-However, that database does not have any value if you do not also have the supporting data that gives context about end-users and their relationship with the company.
+However, that database lacks value without the supporting data that provides context about end-users and their relationship with the company.

 Data Integrity vs. Data Security

-Whereas data integrity aims to keep files useful and reliable, data security protects valuable info from unauthorized access.
-Data security is a fundamental subset of integrity as it is impossible to have high levels of reliability without top-tier protection.
+Whereas data integrity aims to keep files functional and reliable, data security protects valuable information from unauthorized access.
+Data security is a fundamental subset of integrity, as it is impossible to have high levels of reliability without top-tier protection.

 Companies rely on various techniques to protect files from external and insider threats.
 Common strategies include: